 If it looks good enough to eat with a spoon, that’s because it is.
 You know, theoretically.
 Not that I’ve actually tried it that way.
 No, sir.
 Not straight out of the bowl.
 With a spoon.

 Nor did I make extra just so I could do that.
 Uh.
 Uh.
 No.

-Now, this pizza thing wasn’t a full-on disaster, but the photo above does show the source of the day’s headache: the dough.
-OMG, the dough (back-of-hand to forehead, swoon).
+Now, this Pizza Rustica thing wasn’t a full-on disaster, but the photo above does show the source of the day’s headache: the dough.
+OMG, the dough (back-of-hand-to-forehead, swoon).